Data and information visualization: Characteristics of effective graphical displays

-Readability means that it is possible for a viewer to understand the underlying data, such as by making comparisons between proportionally sized visual elements to compare their respective data values; or using a legend to decode a map, like identifying coloured regions on a climate map to read temperature at that location.
+Readability means that a viewer can understand the underlying data, such as by comparing proportionally sized visual elements to assess their respective data values, or by using a legend to decode a map, such as identifying coloured regions on a climate map to determine the temperature at a particular location.
 For greatest efficiency and simplicity of design and user experience, this readability is enhanced through the use of bijective mapping in that design of the image elements - where the mapping of representational element to data variable is unique.

 Kosara (2007) also identifies the need for a visualisation to be "recognisable as a visualisation and not appear to be something else".
 He also states that recognisability and readability may not always be required in all types of visualisation e.g. "informative art" (which would still meet all three above criteria but might not look like a visualisation) or "artistic visualisation" (which similarly is still based on non-visual data to create an image, but may not be readable or recognisable).

 Quantitative messages

 The same dataset plotted in three charts: Top panel is a bar chart depicting the flow of occurrences over time (resembles the Sankey diagram in the New York Times original).
 Middle panel is a bubble chart that separately quantifies discrete outcomes.
 Bottom panel is an exploded pie chart showing relative shares of categories, and shares within categories.

-Author Stephen Few described eight types of quantitative messages that users may attempt to understand or communicate from a set of data and the associated graphs used to help communicate the message:
+Author Stephen Few described eight types of quantitative messages used to communicate from a set of data and the associated graphs empolyed to communicate the message: